Network troubleshooting

 Ping tool

-You can ping any node to make sure it's online by using the provided ping tool.
+You can ping any node to make sure it's online by using the provided ping tool located at ${DARKFI_REPO}/script/ping.
+Select a peer from your hostlist file.
+You can now use the ping tool by running this command (assuming nightly is default):

 Inbound

-To see if your address is reachable to others in the network, you'll need to use separate device to ping your external address.
-Generate an external address here.
-For example purposes, let's assume your external address is jamie3vkiwibfiwucd6vxijskbhpjdyajmzeor4mc4i7yopvpo4p7cyd.onion. ping your generated external address from a separate device.
+To see if your address is reachable to others in the network, you'll need to use a separate device to ping your external address.
+You can generate an external address here.
+For example purposes, let's assume your external address is jamie3vkiwibfiwucd6vxijskbhpjdyajmzeor4mc4i7yopvpo4p7cyd.onion.
+In ${DARKFI_REPO}/script/ping we can attempt to ping your external address from a separate device.

 Check tor connection

 You can verify if your local node is running over Tor.
-Execute this command in ~/darkfi/script.
-You'll need to install pysocks pip install pysocks prior to running tor-test.py the first time.
+Execute this command in ${DARKFI_REPO}/script.
+You'll need to install pysocks pip install pysocks prior to running tor-test.py the first time:

 If your local node is running Tor, the response should be an IP address.
 An error will return if Tor isn't running.

 You can also verify if your node is running over Tor with dnet.
-If you run ./dnet and if you see onion addresses as outbound connections, and localhost connections as inbound connections, this means you're connected to Tor.
+If you run dnet and you see onion addresses as outbound connections, and localhost connections as inbound connections, this means you're connected to Tor.

 Helpful debug information